CUPID’S WINGS

 Supplies

-Blyss angel wing cutter and coordinating stencil
+Blyss angel wing CUTTER

-Blyss angel wing cutter and coordinating stencil
+Blyss angel wing STENCIL

-Blyss toothpick rose stencil
+Blyss toothpick rose STENCIL

 Once your cookies are baked and cooled, you’re ready to decorate!